Sakshi-Ghode-2407/Sakshi-Ghode-2407/README.md

 - 🌱 Passionate about coding, learning new technologies, and software development

 ## Skills
-- Programming Languages: [Add your languages here]
+- Programming Languages: [cpp]
-- Technologies & Tools: [Add tools/frameworks here]

-## Connect with me
-- LinkedIn: [Add your LinkedIn URL]
-- Twitter: [Add your Twitter URL]
-- Email: [Add your email]
+- sleeping

   Thanks for visiting! :)